nicogis/XAFVectorSearch/README.md

 }
 ```

-In the AzureOpenAI section of the appsettings.json file, insert the access key for Microsoft's OpenAI service (Embedding model).
+In the AzureOpenAI section of the appsettings.json file, insert the access key for Microsoft's OpenAI service.

-Once the document is loaded, click on **Embedding document** to generate the vector of the document (model Embedded).
+Once the document is loaded, click on **Embedding document** to generate the vector of the document (embedding model).

 When chatting, a sorting operation will be performed based on the cosine similarity between the vectors of the document chunks in db and the vector of the entered phrase, and the top MaxRelevantChunks (in appsettings.json) will be taken to be used in the autocompletion context.
-(Autocomplete model)
+(autocomplete model)

 ![Vector Search](XAFVectorSearch.Blazor.Server/Media/VectorSearch.gif)